 A primer on the benefits of farmland preservation, this 20 page publication discusses the significance of farmlands relative to the health of the Chesapeake and includes tools for preserving farmland.
 It also includes a comprehensive list of information sources for federal, state, local and private programs and assistance.

 The annual reports provide an overview of farmland preservation tools in Pennsylvania and their track record.
 They include data on the participation in the Clean and Green program and a list of all agricultural security areas in the state by county and township.

-Fifty-seven Pennsylvania counties have agricultural land preservation boards that purchase agricultural conservation easements.
-Sixty-five private charitable organizations accept donations of conservation easements or, less commonly, purchase them.
+Fifty-eight Pennsylvania counties have agricultural land preservation boards that purchase agricultural conservation easements.
+Sixty-eight private, charitable land trusts accept donations of conservation easements or, less commonly, purchase them.
 These two paths to farmland preservation differ in many ways.
+WeConservePA guide.
+4 pages.

 Chapter 138e of the Pennsylvania Code addresses the state's Agricultural Conservation Easement Purchase Program.
 It includes the rules for the Land Trust Reimbursement Grant Program.